PR0C0S/NLP2SQL-chatbot/architecture.md

 # Project Architecture for SQL-Powered Chatbot

+## Demo
+You can try a live demo of the project at: [E-commerce Chatbot Demo](https://huggingface.co/spaces/procos/ecommerce-v2)

+## Overview
+This project is a SQL-powered chatbot designed to process user queries and fetch relevant information from a connected SQL database.
+It utilizes Gradio for the user interface and OpenAI's GPT-based models for natural language understanding.

 ## `app.py`
 The `app.py` file serves as the entry point for the project.
 It creates and launches a Gradio interface that users can interact with to ask questions.
 The file contains the following key elements: